6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA

 Yardley is just a great community to be part of and it shows in the kids more than anywhere else.

-And while Makefield and Lower Makefield (the townships in and surrounding Yardley) don’t have the lowest taxes in the area, they are an arm and a leg less than across the river in similarly rated school districts in New Jersey.
+While Makefield and Lower Makefield–the townships in and surrounding Yardley–don’t have the lowest taxes in the area, they are an arm and a leg less than across the river in similarly rated school districts in New Jersey.

-1. The view to high tax NJ from the PA side of Washington's Crossing State Park.
+1. The view to higher-tax NJ from the PA side of Washington's Crossing State Park.
+2. Yardley Inn adjacent to the Delaware River in Yardley Borough

 During our house hunt, Tom and I did look in NJ, as well –mainly Pennington and Titusville areas– but ultimately we decided that we wanted to be close to a good downtown vibe.

-That plus paying fewer in taxes and the proximity to the train pushed us to really focus on finding a home in Yardley.
+That plus paying less in taxes and the proximity to the train pushed us to really focus on finding a home in Yardley.

 4. Good things are happening here

-To be honest, back then there really wasn’t much in Yardley (or the surrounding area) for 20 something Tom and Jess.
+To be honest, back then there really wasn’t much in Yardley for 20-something-Tom-and-Jess.
 Eventually, we moved to Jersey City.

 But open spaces and a new chapter in life called us back.

-Not too much had changed in Yardley in the 5 years we were gone (that’s a generalization but its how it felt).
-A great new coffee place opened (Pretty Bird, part of The Vault family) and the mainstays in town –like the Yardley Inn, Charcoal, Cramer's Bakery and Rosa Bianca’s– were still throwing it down super well but there was a different wind blowing in town that felt like good things were coming.
+Not too much changed in Yardley in the 5 years we were gone–that’s a generalization but its how it felt.
+A great new coffee place opened (Pretty Bird, part of The Vault family) and the mainstays in town –like the Yardley Inn, Charcoal, Cramer's Bakery and Rosa Bianca’s– were still throwing it down well but there was a different wind blowing that felt like good things were coming.

 Then the pandemic hit and a funny thing happened....